SusmoytheNube/Algorithm-LAB/README.md

 # Algorithm-LAB
-Codes for the algorithm using c/c++
+Codes for the algorithm lab using c/c++